Leasehold vs Freehold: What is the Difference?

 As of 2017, the government put a ban in place for the sale of new build leasehold homes.
 This was due to an unprecedented amount of homeowners who purchased new build homes, only to find themselves with high charges.

 Sajid Javid, community secretary, said: “It’s unacceptable for home buyers to be exploited through unnecessary leaseholds, unjustifiable charges and onerous ground rent terms.”

 This ban stops all new build homes being sold as a leasehold, forces ground rents on new long lease properties to be set to zero, and makes it easier and cheaper for existing leaseholders to buy the freehold on their home.

 However, homeowners who already own a new build leasehold home are left with the option of continuing the leasehold, or purchasing the freehold.
 This can be a complicated process, however we explain below the best way to go about this process.

-Can I buy the freehold for my leasehold property?
+How to buy the freehold for your leasehold property?